gcardy/proper/README.md

 **NOTE: the program will not calculate credit spreads over expiration months, so if you include multiple expiration months in a single file credit spreads will be calculated and listed for each month independently.**

-So the idea is you put all these .csv files in a directory and then run
+So the idea is you put all these .csv files in a directory and then run oa-proper.

+## NPM
 ```bash
 $ oa-proper --data-dir <path to your option data directory goes here>
 ```